← Back to Personal Papers

 Custodial History

 The custodial history of this item is unclear.
-It was donated by Evangeline Matthies Neuschwander of Goshen, Indiana on April 9, 1998.
-Gerhard Reimer may have been the translator, but where the original is located is unclear.
+It was donated to CMBS Winnipeg by Evangeline Matthies Neuschwander of Goshen, Indiana, on April 9, 1998.
+Gerhard Reimer is the translator of Klassen's account.

 Scope and Content

 This collection contains one item.
-It is an English translation of Elizabeth Klassen’s story written in Roverstein, Holland in 1946, about her experience of fleeing Russia during World War Two, living in Germany, and then making her way to Holland.
-Also included is a two-page account of how Evangeline Matthies, as an MCC worker in Holland, met her great aunt Elizabeth Klassen.
+It is an English translation of Elisabeth Klassen’s story written in Roverstein, Holland, in 1946.
+It is about her experience of fleeing Russia during the Second World War, living in Germany, and then making her way to Holland.
+Also included is a two-page account of how Evangeline Matthies, as an MCC worker in Holland, met her great-aunt, Elisabeth Klassen.

 Notes